mintlu8/bevy_defer/README.md

 ## Implementation Details

+`bevy_defer` uses a single threaded runtime that always runs on bevy's main thread, this is ideal for wait heavy or IO heavy tasks, but CPU heavy tasks should not be run here.

 The executor runs synchronously as a part of the schedule.
 At each execution point, we will poll our futures until no progress can be made.